345 Ryder Hall

 Brad has developed courses in Music Supervision and Songwriting at Northeastern University that are based on his many years of professional writing, performance and production experience.
 These courses are designed to put students in real-life writing, business, and production scenarios that will help prepare them for work in both their co-ops, as well as their future careers.
 He is course author and instructor for two Berklee Online courses serving the global community – Songwriting for Film & TV and Music Supervision.
 Brad received the 2012 UPCEA award for best online course for his Music Supervision course, and the 2014 UPCEA award for Excellence in Teaching.

 Brad attended Berklee College of Music where he studied piano performance and film scoring.
-He served on the faculty at Berklee in the early 1990’s, and recently returned in 2010 as an Associate Professor in the Songwriting Department.
+He served on the faculty at Berklee in the early 1990s and recently has returned periodically to teach in Berklee’s Songwriting Department.
 He received his graduate degree in management from Cambridge College.

 More info including a discography, Film/TV credits, and an expanded bio can be found at www.bradhatfield.com